superinfra/level-editor-docs/tutorials/using-the-kit.md

 * Get it from the Creator Marketplace:
   1. Go [here]() <!--TODO: Add link--> and click Get Model, then Try in Studio.
-  2. Open the Toolbox (View tab > Toolbox) and click the tab with an icon of 4 boxes.
+  2. Open the Toolbox (View > Toolbox) and click the tab with an icon of 4 boxes.
   3. Find `Block Labs Kit` and click it to insert it.
 It should be the first result.
   4. With the kit selected, run this code in the command bar (View > Command Bar, look at the bottom of the screen):
 	```lua